Software Development Outsourcing: A 5-Step Successful Strategy

 - Desktop development – creating applications that run on Windows, macOS, Linux, and other operating systems.

-- Web-based development – web apps are created for users to access the software through the internet.
+- Web-based development – web apps are created by web developers for users to access the software through the internet.

 |Type of software development||Average salary of developer per year|